[Ord. No. 1341, 3-18-2024[1].]

 C.

-It shall be a condition of the issuance of any permit or license that the Licensing Authority shall be permitted to inspect all animals and the premises where animals are kept at any time and shall, if permission for such inspections is refused, revoke the permit or license of the refusing owner.
+It shall be a condition of the issuance of any permit or license that the City shall be permitted to inspect all Animals and the premises where Animals are kept at any time and shall, if permission for such inspections is refused, revoke the permit or license of the refusing Owner.

 D.

-If the applicant has withheld or falsified any information on the application, the Licensing Authority shall refuse to issue a permit or license.
+If the applicant has withheld or falsified any information on the application, the City shall refuse to issue a permit or license or revoke any issued based on such information.

 E.